Melbourne Research Experience Survey

 Take part and have your say

-The target population for this round of the MRES is all currently enrolled graduate researchers who were enrolled during 2014, but have not yet completed their course.
+The target population for this round of the MRES is all currently enrolled graduate researchers who were enrolled during 2016, but have not yet completed their course.
 Eligible candidates will receive an email containing their link to the survey.
 Simply click on the survey link to provide your feedback.
 The survey will take you about 15-20 minutes to complete.
-Those who complete the survey by 26 July 2015 will be automatically entered into a draw for one of two $250 Visa gift cards.
+Those who complete the survey by 6 August 2017 will be automatically entered into a draw to win one $500 or one of five $100 pre-paid Visa gift cards.

 What's the survey about?